Understanding Postpartum Psychosis

 Women may move quickly from “highs” such as elation to “lows” such as disorientation and confusion.
 Women with postpartum psychosis may also seem to be disorganized or scattered in their thoughts and behaviors.

-It’s important to understand that in these situations, the woman cannot distinguish between hallucination and reality and so she are not aware of her own actions and thoughts.
+It’s important to understand that in these situations, the woman cannot distinguish between hallucination and reality, so she is not aware of her own actions or thoughts.
 This puts her at serious risk to her own health and her baby’s health.

 Postpartum Psychosis Treatment

 Postpartum psychosis requires immediate attention.
-Women experiencing psychotic episodes during the postpartum period almost always need to be hospitalized to protect the health and safety of both the woman and her child.
+Women experiencing psychotic episodes during the postpartum period almost always need to be hospitalized to protect the health and safety of both her and her child.

-During hospitalization, the child becomes temporarily removed from the mother’s care.
-Women are then placed on antipsychotic medications, sedatives or other mood altering medications to control the psychosis.
+During hospitalization, the child is temporarily removed from the mother’s care.
+Women are then placed on antipsychotic medications, sedatives or other mood-altering medications to control the psychosis.

-In addition to hospitalization and medication, women with postpartum psychosis also undergo psychotherapy from the help of a psychiatrist or other mental health professional.
+In addition to hospitalization and medication, women with postpartum psychosis also undergo psychotherapy with a psychiatrist or another mental health professional.
 Electroconvulsive therapy is sometimes used to treat women with postpartum psychosis.

 If your loved one is exhibiting any signs of postpartum psychosis, it is critical to seek treatment immediately.
 She is likely not aware of her symptoms and so it is up to her support circle to help her obtain the necessary treatments.

-With immediate and appropriate treatment, women with postpartum psychosis can make a full recovery and go on to live normal lives and develop healthy maternal bonds with their children.
+With immediate and appropriate treatment, women with postpartum psychosis can make a full recovery, go on to live normal lives and develop healthy maternal bonds with their children.